LEGO Inside Tour Exclusive Sets, Part 3: Post-Pandemic Tours

 There are four unique printed panels (two each of two designs) for the AGV graphics in the exclusive set.
 There is also an exclusive recolor of the crate element (30150) in bright light blue.
 (I’ve built this model out of publicly available parts, so please let me know if you have access to any of these exclusive parts to complete it!).

-For all three models in this “Part 3” article, the sketch models were designed by the LEGO House Master Builder Stuart Harris with the final model design made by Henrik Andersen, though this could change in the future.
+For all three models in this “Part 3” article, the sketch models were designed by the LEGO House Master Builder Stuart Harris.
+The AGV final model design was done by Steen Sig Andersen, while Henrik Andersen completed the design for the two most recent sets.

 2023 LEGO Fire Engine (4000040)